Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

-The computational complexity of the Gibbs sampler depends both on the cost per iteration and on the number of iterations required to obtain each effective sample.
-Recall that throughout our theoretical analysis applies to the algorithm for sampling $\law(\bth \mid \by,\bg)$, even though all our numerics are about sampling $\law(\bth,\bg \mid \by)$. \begin{definition} The computational complexity of the Gibbs sampler is
+We now perform some theoretical analysis of the complexity of the algorithms described above.
+The computational complexity of an MCMC algorithm depends both on the cost per iteration and on the number of iterations required to obtain each effective sample.
+In this work, we quantify the number of iterations required through the relaxation time of the associated Markov chain (other options are possible, but we do not discuss them here), leading to the following definition.